Thursday, May 29, 2008

 See all stories on this topic

-Another song on the album, “Pinagpalang Kalikasan (Blessed Environment),” sings of the
+Another song on the album, “Pinagpalang Kalikasan (Blessed Environment),” sings of the importance of environmental preservation,

 Beauty queens on environment mission